INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - People that go to the hospital die more than people who do not:
     - Fallacy: comparing different populations
 - Having a heart pressure greater than a threshold triggers specific care which is good.
 A learner will pick up above-threshold heart pressure as good for you
-- Pure predictive settings, beneficial these informations for their predictions.
+- Pure predictive settings, these informations are beneficial for their predictions.
 However
  - should not be trusted when designing interventions
  - interpretation is subject to caution